syncfusion-content/javascript-docs/js/Gantt/Customizations.md

 ### Taskbar Editing Tooltip

-Editing tooltips are used to shows the new edited start date, end date, duration and progress values on taskbar resizing, dragging and progress bar resizing actions.
+Editing tooltip is used to show the updated start date, end date, duration and progress values of a task while resizing, dragging and progress bar resizing actions.
 Currently two editing tooltips are available in Gantt.

 * Taskbar editing tooltip
 * Progress bar editing tooltip